felixmakinda/KCSE_CLUSTER_POINTS_CALCULATOR/README.md

 # KCSE Cluster Points Calculator 🇰🇪

 This is a simple Python-based calculator to help Kenyan students estimate their **KUCCPS Cluster Points** for university degree selection after KCSE.
+I wrote it to help my nephew and niece in selecting the courses.

 🎓 **Target Users**: Students, teachers, guardians, and career counselors.